 The Coconut Rhinoceros Beetle is native to Asia, but migrated to the Pacific Island of Guam sometime in 2007.
 It has done significant damage to coconut tree populations there.
 The beetle has now been found on the island of Oahu in the state of Hawaii.
 Exactly how the beetle arrived on the island is still unclear.
 Efforts to find, control and, hopefully, eradicate it from the island are now underway.
 Other Pacific islands infested with the exotic beetle have used deliberate fungal and viral infections to kill adults and stop breeding.
-Animals already on Oahu have started eating adult beetles, which is a step toward eliminating this destructive pest.
+Lures and a pest hotline for reporting infestations are a step toward eliminating this destructive pest.

 Common name: Coconut Rhinoceros Beetle

 Scientific Name: Oryctes rhinoceros